KMES ATTENDANCE OFFICETO REPORT ABSENCES or TO SUBMIT EXCUSE NOTES PLEASE COMPLETE THIS FORMPolicies and Procedures

 Non-school-related activities and vacations are considered unexcused.

-It is the responsibility of the parent(s)/guardian(s) to complete our Absence Form and contact the school office by 10:00 a.m. to report the student's absence.
+It is the responsibility of the parent(s)/guardian(s) to complete our Absence Form to report the student's absence.
 The parent/guardian should contact the school on the day of the student’s absence and complete the Absence Form within five (5) school days for the absence to be considered excused.
-In addition, you may submit your student's medical note to firstname.lastname@example.org.
+In addition, you may submit your student's medical note HERE.
 The principal may require students to present appropriate medical or other documentation upon returning to school for the purpose of validating that absences are excused.

 In case of extended illness, hospitalization, or injury, the parent should apply for hospital homebound service.
 Hospital homebound service should be applied for immediately when absences of ten (10) days or more are anticipated for the student.